hexbatch/apple-core/core-docs/step-4-actions/events.md

 The element has to have the actions listening to that custom event, to act on it

-## Script and remote errors
+## remote errors
-* script_error
 * remote_error

 An action can listen to errors happening to the elements, on one,some or all of the events.
-Remotes can have issues connecting, and scripts can have issues (not run, not returning miniumum data or exceeds permissions)
+Remotes can have issues connecting, or return bad http codes